jefftranter/6502/asm/KIM-1/TheFirstBookOfKIM/Utilities/Relocate/README.txt

 We're ready to go.
 Be sure your vectors have been set properly (at addresses 17FA to 17FF).
-Then set address 0110, the ~tart address of RELOCATE, and press GO.
+Then set address 0110, the start address of RELOCATE, and press GO.

 The display will stop showing 0114 EA, confirming that RELOCATE ran properly.
 Now check to see the whole program